Churel: Creation

 The legend of Churel supposedly originated from Persia where they were described as being the spirits of women who died with "grossly unsatisfied desires".

 In South-East Asia, the Churel is the ghost of a woman who either died during childbirth, while she was pregnant, or during the prescribed "period of impurity".
 The period of impurity is a common superstition in India where a woman is said to be impure during her period and the twelve days after she has given birth.
 According to some sources, in India, if a woman dies an unnatural death or during childbirth, especially during Diwali, she will become a Churel.

 The Korwas of Mirzapur say that if a woman dies in a lying room (the place where women give birth) she becomes a Churel.
 The Pataris and Majhwars say that if a girl dies during pregnancy or when she is unclean she becomes a Churel and appears in the form of a pretty little girl in white clothes and seduces men away to the mountains; the only way to free those captured is to sacrifice a goat.
-The Bhuiyars say that if a girl dies before she is twenty days old, she becomes a Churel.
+The Bhuiya say that if a girl dies before she is twenty days old, she becomes a Churel.

 In Punjab, though nobody has ever seen this, some people believe that if a man dies on a bed and after his death if no proper donation of some items relating to his bed is done, his soul becomes a Bhoot (ghost), and a woman becomes a Churel.
 The Kharwars believe that when the soul leaves the body, it becomes air but if it comes in contact with a person, the soul becomes troublesome.
 In western India, especially Gujarat, any woman who dies an unnatural death is believed to turn into a Churel, also known as jakihn, jakhai, mukai, nagulai and alvantin.
 Originally, it was believed that only a low-caste woman turns to a churel.

 In West Bengal and Bangladesh, Petni/Shakchunni are formed when a woman dies unmarried or if she has unfulfilled desires.